Energy-saving tips for your TV, computer and laptop, which could help you cut what you spend on electricity.

 Energy-saving tips for your computer or laptop

 - Laptops, desktops and monitors are becoming increasingly energy-efficient, especially when you compare LCD or LED monitors with the old-style tube or CRT monitors.
+So again, if you have an older model is might be worth thinking about upgrading to a newer, energy-efficient model.

 - Newer machines also have reasonably good power options, so they switch on and power down fairly quickly, making it less tempting to just leave your computer on unnecessarily.
+This is a sure fire way to waste energy.
+You're far better off simply turning your laptop off when not in use.

 - Computers effectively use similar power whether they are busy or idle.
 If you leave them doing nothing, they are using almost as much as if they are number crunching or accessing information, that's why 'sleep' mode is so useful.